 Everyone is doing it.

-Everyone is rushing to claim their soulmate from date #1 through dating apps & sites like Tinder, Match.com, eHarmony and Coffee Meets Bagel, in fear that they’d turn old and become the last pick on the planet.
+Everyone is rushing to claim their soulmate from date #1 through dating apps & sites such as Tinder, Match.com, eHarmony and Coffee Meets Bagel, in fear that they’d turn old and become the last pick on the planet.

-I didn’t like the idea of it — dating someone based on a pixelated photo along with a brief rundown of their interest and hobbies.
-But I was determined to find someone who could fulfill my empty heart.
+I didn’t like the idea of it — dating someone based on a pixelated photo along with a brief (and often superficial) rundown of their interest and hobbies, but I was determined to find someone who could fulfill my empty heart.

 So I went on 45+ dates in 4 years, pushing myself to make things work with each date.